-LAST UPDATED April 27, 2022
+LAST UPDATED June 14, 2022

 APIs have altered the attack surface of modern applications and exposed new gaps in security in the process.
 In the old days, virtually all application traffic passed through the web front-end of an application, and unsurprisingly that is where security efforts were focused.
 APIs have quickly and thoroughly eroded this basic assumption.

 Instead, APIs provide a variety of new access paths into the application, often with direct back-end access to critical functions that would previously have been obscured to a visitor.
 The combination of unguarded and powerful access to an application has not gone unnoticed by attackers.
-In fact, Gartner predicts that by 2022, APIs will be the most frequent attack vector leading to breaches for web applications.
+In fact, Gartner predicts that APIs will soon be the most frequent attack vector leading to breaches for web applications.

 Obscuring Attacks in API Traffic

 Attackers are always looking for ways to hide their attacks from security.
-This is part of the never-ending game of cat and mouse between blackhats and security teams.
+This is part of the never-ending game of cat and mouse between attackers and security teams.
 Attackers often go to great lengths to encode their attack traffic in non-standard ways or embed it within protocols in order to evade detection.
 Ironically, APIs have given attackers a perfect vehicle for obscuring some of their most well-known attacks such as SQL injection.